Do vaccines prevent illness or cause them?

 What to do if you observe a reaction?

-Try to stay away from potent steroid drugs like dexamethasone or prednisone.
-These compounds have very severe and long lasting negative effects on the body and the immune system.
+Try to stay away from potent steroid drugs like dexamethasone and other corticosteroids.
+These compounds have very severe and long-lasting negative effects on the body and the immune system.

 Talk to an open-minded practitioner who will help you find safe and effective treatment.
 A dose of Thuja 200 C is a good start, however other treatments may be necessary depending on the nature of the reaction.